m4sterbunny/Demo/source/pages/portfolio.rst

      - About the gig
      - URL
    * - Stark
-     - I edit articles for Stark and am developing their style guide.
+     - I edit articles for StarkWare
      - `Redefining scalability <https://medium.com/starkware/redefining-scalability-5aa11ffc5880>`_, `StarkNet Alpha live <https://medium.com/starkware/starknet-alpha-now-on-mainnet-4cf35efd1669>`_, StarkEx_
    * - Cairo
-     - Stark applies its own programming language to provide cryptographic proofs to enable users to record the results of computations on a blockchain.
+     - StarkNet / StarkWare applies its own programming language to provide cryptographic proofs to enable users to record the results of computations on a blockchain.
 I proofed the yellow paper.
      - yellowpaper_
    * -
      - In addition to editing articles and documentation for Stark, I also reviewed the website content for their launch.
 Stark has several product offerings, including StarkEx -- a Layer-2 scalability engine, live on Ethereum Mainnet.